antonfirsov/docs/2020/11-Nov/fsharp5/fsharp5.md

 For consumers of applicative CEs, things aren’t too different from the CEs that you already use.
 The previously-mentioned restriction around independent computations is the key concept to understand.

-## Overloads of custom keywords in computation expressions
+## Preview: overloads of custom keywords in computation expressions

 Computation expressions are a powerful feature for library and framework authors.
 They allow you to greatly improve the expressiveness of your components by letting you define well-known members and form a DSL for the domain you're working in.

-We've enhanced computation expressions to allow for [Applicative forms](https://devblogs.microsoft.com/dotnet/announcing-f-5-preview-1/#applicative-computation-expressions) already.
-This time, [Diego Esmerio](https://github.com/Nhowka) and [Ryan Riley](https://github.com/panesofglass) contributed a design an implementation to allow for overloading custom keywords in computation expressions.
+[Diego Esmerio](https://github.com/Nhowka) and [Ryan Riley](https://github.com/panesofglass) contributed a design an implementation to allow for overloading custom keywords in computation expressions.
 This new feature allows code like the following to be written:

 ```fsharp
 open System